 Cracked teeth demonstrate many types of symptoms, including pain when chewing, temperature sensitivities, or even the release of biting pressure.
 It is also common for pain to come and go, making it difficult to diagnose the cause of discomfort.

 Chewing can cause movement of the cracked pieces of your tooth, and the pulp within the tooth becomes irritated.
 At the same time, when biting pressure is released, the crack can close quickly, resulting in sharp pain.
-Eventually, the pulp will become damaged and tooth will consistently hurt, even when you are not chewing.
+Eventually, the pulp will become damaged and the tooth will consistently hurt, even when you are not chewing.
 It is possible that cracks can lead to infection of the pulp tissue, even if the tooth has had an Endodontic procedure in the past.
-Cracks can let infection spread to the bone and gum surrounding the problematic tooth.
+Cracks can let the infection spread to the bone and gum surrounding the problematic tooth.

 Types of Cracks

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.

 When a cusp becomes weakened, a fracture may result.
 The cusp may break off or be removed by a general dentist.
 A fractured cusp rarely damages the pulp, so root canal may not be necessary.
 Your dentist will usually restore the tooth with a full crown.
 If after after a few weeks after the full crown is placed you develop symptoms of discomfort that do not go away, your dentist may recommend a root canal.
 Endodontist makes small access through crowns every day.